Last Updated on

 Incredible promotions that you can benefit from

-I have seen many low-cost carrier promotions where the promotional deal is fantastic, but you only have one hour to book for a travel period that is one year away.
-Okay, I am exaggerating a bit, but my point is, I can’t benefit from the actual promotion from other low-cost carriers.
+I have seen many low cost airlines promotions where the promotional deal is fantastic, but you only have one hour to book for a travel period that is one year away.
+Okay, I am exaggerating a bit, but my point is, some of the low-cost carrier promotions are hard to take advantage of.

 With HK Express promotions, the booking period is quite generous.
 And the travel period is really long, i.e. sometimes the travel period can be up to six months!